puldavid87/ITU-DK/PROJECTS/PCA_SVM/README.md

  This dataset presents an intelligent electronic system to detect a person's posture when sitting in a wheelchair.
 The primary use of the proposed system is to warn an improper posture to prevent major health issues.
 Available in:
 [Wheelchair human position](https://ieee-dataport.org/open-access/data-set-wheelchair-sensors).
+Main python library and more information in: [Eloquentarduino] (https://eloquentarduino.github.io/)

 ### Python code:
 ```
 #Libraries
+from micromlgen import port
 ```
 # ML Arduino code